mu57f4/Scientist-Face-Detection/README.md

 4. Marie Curie

 ## Dataset:
-This dataset collected by scrape google for images using chrome extension `Fatkun`.
+This dataset collected by scraping google for images using chrome extension `Fatkun`.

 Data was cleaned by detecing faces and eyes in the image and extract only that region